325 Waukegan Road

 |CAP Foundation and CAP Consulting™

 (formerly CAP Professional Services and SNOMED Terminology Solutions®)

 - Richard C. Friedberg, MD, PhD, FCAP, President-Elect

 With more than 18,000 members, the College of American Pathologists (CAP) is the world’s largest association composed exclusively of board-certified pathologists and pathologists-in-training.

 Subscribers enrolled in CAP Proficiency Testing Programs:

 The CAP is committed to the success of pathologists today and tomorrow.
-In response to significant challenges and opportunities facing pathology today, the CAP has launched a generational strategic campaign to transform the specialty.
-The term Transformation refers to collective efforts under way at the CAP and across the specialty to affirm and increase pathologists’ value to patients and other health care stakeholders and to secure pathologists’ future as leaders in 21st century medicine.
+In response to significant challenges and opportunities facing pathology today, the CAP has launched a generational strategic campaign to advance the specialty.
+The term specialty advancement refers to collective efforts under way at the CAP and across the specialty to affirm and increase pathologists’ value to patients and other health care stakeholders and to secure pathologists’ future as leaders in 21st century medicine.